ninewise/dissertation/on-the-side/make-database.md

 **enumerate sequences**.
 These numeric IDs replace the actual sequences in the peptides table in **substitute equalized sequences** and **substitute original sequences** to form the final peptides table.
-Functional annotations, not used in the UMGAP, are also extracted from the peptides in the **calculate equalized functional JSON** and **calculate original functional JSON** steps to be added to the *sequences* table.
+Functional annotations, not used in UMGAP, are also extracted from the peptides in the **calculate equalized functional JSON** and **calculate original functional JSON** steps to be added to the *sequences* table.

 The amino acid sequences are also replaced with their numeric IDs in the equalized peptide/taxon and original peptide/taxon pairs as first